 q: I have a bicycle, but I don't like it, and it's sort of broken... can I trade my old bike for a new one?

 a: Bike Recycle Vermont does not do trades.
-If your bike is broken we can repair it for an affordable price, just bring it by the shop and we'll give you an estimate.
+If your bike is broken and you qualify for our program, than we can repair it for an affordable price.
+Bring it by the shop and we'll give you an estimate.
 If you've outgrown your bicycle, you can donate your bikes to BRV and then you'll be eligible to purchase a new bicycle.

 q: I literally have no money, can you give me a bicycle for free?